Things to Do at Funicular Railway To Brunate

 Suggested Duration

-7-minute funicular ride each way, allow 2-4 hours total including time to explore Brunate and enjoy the views
+The ride itself takes 7 minutes each way, but plan at least 2-3 hours total to explore Brunate and enjoy the views properly.

 Getting There